Sport in Scotland: Association football

-Historian Ged O’Brien and archaeologists from Archaeology Scotland stated in 2025 that they had uncovered "compelling evidence" that a small piece of land near Anwoth Old Kirk in Kirkcudbrightshire was the oldest known football pitch in the world, dating from at least 1627.
-Reportedly, Reverend Samuel Rutherford (who served the parish between 1627 and 1638) was outraged that parishioners played football during the afternoon of Sabbath and ordered that they place a row of large stones across the field to prevent further games.
-Soil tests from the site indicated that the stones had been placed there during Rutherford's tenure.

 The world's first official international association football match was held in 1872 and was the idea of C. W. Alcock of the Football Association, which was seeking to promote association football in Scotland.
 The match took place at the West of Scotland Cricket Club's Hamilton Crescent ground in the Partick area of Glasgow.
 The match was between Scotland and England and resulted in a 0–0 draw.
 Following this, association football became the most popular sport in Scotland.
 The Scottish Cup is the world's oldest national trophy, first contested in 1873 (although the FA Cup is an older competition, its original trophy is no longer in existence).
 Queen's Park F.C., in Glasgow, is probably the oldest association football club in the world outside England.

 The Scottish Football Association (SFA), the second-oldest national football association in the world, is the main governing body for Scottish association football, and a founding member of the International Football Association Board (IFAB) which governs the Laws of the Game.
 As a result of this key role in the development of the sport, Scotland is one of only four countries to have a permanent representative on the IFAB; the other four representatives are appointed for set periods by FIFA.
 The country has hosted several international football competitions, including the 1989 FIFA U-16 World Championship, the 1998 UEFA European Under-16 Championship and UEFA Euro 2020, and is scheduled to host the upcoming UEFA Euro 2028 and the 2035 FIFA Women's World Cup competitions.